RomilParekh/FinTechCaseStudy/README.md

 ----
 This file is awesome.
 ---
-We are having fun today/
+We are having fun today.
+---
+Amazing!
+You now know how to upload and download.